babam-19/For-Trent/README.md

 Hello Bubs,

-Here lies the Git Repo that I'm using to create a game that I made personalized to you to.
-Everything here was made with love no celebrate our anniiversary (no matter how much GitHub and bash stressed me out).
+Here lies the Git Repo that I'm using to create a game that I made personalized for you.
+Everything here was made with love to celebrate our anniversary (no matter how much GitHub and bash stressed me out).

 DO NOT READ ANY OF THE FILES (yet).
 I REPEAT, DO NOT READ ANY OF THE FILES.